1994 Tasmanian International

-The 1994 Tasmanian International was a tennis tournament played on outdoor hard courts at the Domain Tennis Centre in Hobart in Australia that was part of Tier IV of the 1994 WTA Tour.
+The 1994 Tasmanian International was a women's tennis tournament played on outdoor hard courts at the Domain Tennis Centre in Hobart in Australia that was part of Tier IV of the 1994 WTA Tour.
 It was the inaugural edition of the tournament and was held from 10 January through 15 January 1994.
 Sixth-seeded Mana Endo won the singles title and earned $18,000 first-prize money.